See also Tatonka Lastenkraxe

 My load was around 17-kilos + water and other bits in a small waist bag.
 That’s one flaw in running a UDB: there are no handy side- or mesh pockets to use, far less a slot to take a 3-litre water bladder.
 I was planning to rig something up between pack and harness but never got round to it.
 Early on, the Lycian Way was initially well provided with gushing springs, wells and cisterns meaning I could get by on just a half-litre bottle.
 Later, I needed another bottle but even then was often parched as the weather warmed up and usable cisterns got strung out.

 Once something works OK I tend not to fiddle.
 I might have tried extending the back length to drive the weight more to the hips.
 The strap and back padding is not in the plush Lastenkraxe league.
 While I did have problems managing my balance on the gnarly and awkward coastal paths, in the end I can’t blame that on the Paragon, just the load, the terrain and me.

 The lightweight NRS Paragon could easily take my current Seawave IK rolled up for short cross-country portages to and from the water.
-It will also work well with my other Watershed backpack – the 70-litre Westwater (left).
-Like the UDB, that bag came with rudimentary shoulder straps but will be all the more useful and comfortable as a backpack once strapped to the Paragon.
-The pictures left and right show a little more clearly how the pack wraps around a bag.
+It will worked well with my other Watershed backpack – the 70-litre Westwater (left).
+Like the UDB, that bag came with rudimentary shoulder straps but became all the more useful and comfortable as a backpack once strapped to the Paragon.
+The pictures show a little more clearly how the pack wraps around a bag.